Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model

 In this letter, we carry out quantum simulations of open systems described by QFTs for the first time.
 We consider a $1+1$ dimensional U($1$) gauge theory, the Schwinger model~\cite{Schwinger:1962tp,Coleman:1975pw}, as the open system coupled to a thermal environment consisting of scalar fields in $1+1$ dimensions.
 The Schwinger model serves as a compelling example for our studies as it exhibits several features which are also present in quantum chromodynamics (QCD), such as confinement and spontaneous chiral symmetry breaking~\cite{Kharzeev:2012re,Loshaj:2014aia,Calzetta:2008iqa,Coleman:1976uz}.
 Due to its relative simplicity and important role in improving our understanding of more complex theories such as QCD, various studies have recently been carried out to investigate the real-time dynamics of the Schwinger model as a closed system~\cite{Muschik:2016tws,Martinez:2016yna,Klco:2018kyo,Chakraborty:2020uhf,Shaw:2020udc}.
+More recently, thermalization dynamics of the Schwinger model was studied on an analog quantum computer~\cite{Zhou:2021kdl}.
 In this work, we set up the relevant formalism to study field theoretical non-equilibrium dynamics.
 This formalism represents an important step toward studies of real-time dynamics of QCD in a thermal environment.
-In addition, we present results using the quantum devices accessible through the IBMQ platform.
+In addition, we present results using the digital quantum devices accessible through the IBM Quantum (IBMQ) platform.
 Also, our study demonstrates a method for preparing an initial thermal state - an essential ingredient in applications of quantum computing to systems at finite temperature.

 {\it Discretized Hamiltonian of the Schwinger model.} The Lagrangian of the (massive) Schwinger model is given by~\cite{Schwinger:1962tp,Coleman:1975pw} \be \ml{L} = \overline{\psi} \big( i\slashed{D} - m \big) \psi - \frac{1}{4}F^{\mu\nu} F_{\mu\nu} \,, \ee where $\slashed{D} = \gamma^\mu D_\mu$ with $\{\gamma^\mu,\gamma^\nu\}=2g^{\mu\nu}$, the covariant derivative is $D_\mu = \partial_\mu - i e A_\mu$ and the field strength tensor is $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$.
 The fermion field has two components $\psi=(\psi_u,\psi_d)^T$, where $u,d$ represent the upper and lower components, respectively.
 Furthermore, $m$ and $e$ denote the mass and the charge of the fermion, respectively.